Cranberry White Chocolate Cookies

 • Preheat oven to 350 degrees.

-• Remove dough from refrigerator and spoon cookie dough by rounded teaspoons onto the cookie sheets 2 inches apart.
+• Remove the dough from the refrigerator and spoon the cookie dough by rounded teaspoons onto the cookie sheets, 2 inches apart.

-• Place pan in the middle of the oven and bake for 15 minutes.
+• Place the pan in the middle of the oven and bake for 15 minutes.

 • Move cookies to a cooling rack and serve when cooled.